Pacific Green Party invites members to join formal discussions of our most divisive issues

 To start a discussion and share your contact information: https://airtable.com/shrbatdWxmfWK4mWl .

-To follow current discussions, join the discussion group LargeGroupConsensus, watch your email for the latest updates on the discussion, or see the most recent calls for discussions of specific topics at https://www.pacificgreens.org/mediation.
+To experience the system and follow current discussions, join the discussion group LargeGroupConsensus, watch your email for the latest updates on the discussion, or see the most recent calls for discussions of specific topics at https://www.pacificgreens.org/mediation.

 For more information, see the slide deck about the Greens' 1-2-3 Consensus process or attend a meeting of the Greens Watershed Democracy group every second Friday at 9:30 a.m.